Phase-modulated entangling gates robust to static and time-varying errors: Results and Discussion

+Phase-modulated gates provide a third advantage in that they can provide robustness to time-varying experimental parameters in addition to static systematic offsets.
+This is useful in circumstances where parameters can drift or suffer from fluctuations due to, for example, electrical interference.
+In the following, we experimentally validate that $\Phi\text{M}$ gates may be used to provide robustness against errors induced by fluctuations in the motional mode frequencies and laser amplitude, which result in a time-dependent detuning offset and coupling-strength error, respectively.

-Gate effectiveness in suppressing time-dependent noise is conveniently captured using a filter function formalism \cite{Green:2015,Soare:2014,Green:2012,Green:2013}.
-We specifically consider fluctuations in the frequencies of the motional modes, which result in a time-dependent detuning error throughout the gate.
-For a given detuning noise spectrum $S(\omega)$, the noise-averaged $P_1$ population associated with residual oscillator displacement (\mbox{$P_{1} \approx \sum_k \left|\Omega f_k^{\mu}\alpha_k(\tau_g)\right|^2$}) can be expressed as
+Gate effectiveness in suppressing time-dependent noise is conveniently captured using a filter function formalism~\cite{Green:2015,Soare:2014,Green:2012,Green:2013}, which describes the noise-susceptibility of an arbitrary control operation as a function of noise frequency.
+Modifications to the framework allow us to predict infidelity solely due to residual qubit-oscillator coupling in two-qubit entangling gates.
+For a given noise spectrum, $S_{\epsilon}(\omega)$, the decoupling error is inferred from the noise-averaged $P_1$ population,

-with \mbox{$F(\omega) = \sum_kF_k\left(\omega\right)$}.
-Here, each $F_k(\omega)$ is a `modal filter function', capturing the $k$\textsuperscript{th} mode's sensitivity to detuning noise in the frequency domain, which can either be calculated analytically or numerically \cite{QCTRL:2018}.
-The analytic expressions for the filter functions appropriate for this form of detuning noise represent an original contribution of this work (see \emph{Supplemental Material}).

-We experimentally test this formalism by reconstructing the total filter function, $F(\omega)$, with the mode separations tuned such that it is dominated by a single mode, \mbox{$k=1$}.
-After setting the MS interaction to naturally decouple from the \mbox{$k=1$} mode at the gate time, we engineer a noise spectrum \mbox{$S(\omega) = \pi (\delta(\omega - \omega_{\textrm{mod}}) + \delta(\omega + \omega_{\textrm{mod}}))$} by sinusoidally modulating the detuning of the Raman beat note at frequency $\omega_{\textrm{mod}}$ throughout the operation.
-The frequency $\omega_{\text{mod}}$ is varied over several orders of magnitude and for each value we average measurements over the starting phase of the modulation; any residual coupling will result in \mbox{$P_1 > 0$}, from which we directly infer $F(\omega)+F(-\omega)$ after phase-averaging.
-As the decoupling filter function is only dependent on the residual displacement $\left|\Omega f_k^{\mu}\alpha_k(\tau_g)\right|^2$, this measurement is performed using a single ion.

-The predictive power of the filter function formalism is experimentally validated in Fig.~\ref{fig:filter}(a), where we compare the noise sensitivity of an unmodulated (standard) operation to $\Phi$M sequences with different orders of noise suppression.
-Plotted with the data are the analytically derived filter functions.
-The standard gate shows broadband sensitivity to noise, manifested as an approximately constant dependence of the measured $\mathbb{E}\left[P_{1}\right]$ with noise frequency.
-Data shows excellent agreement with filter-function-based theoretical predictions using no free parameters.

-Increasing the order of noise suppression in $\Phi$M gates decreases noise sensitivity, captured by an enhanced slope of the filter function with frequency on a log-log plot.
-Measurements show a reduction in the measured $\mathbb{E}\left[P_{1}\right]$ relative to the standard gate in the regime $\omega_{\textrm{mod}}\tau_g/2\pi < 1$; higher orders provide increased robustness to the applied time-dependent detuning noise as well as the other (uncontrolled) error sources.
-Adding a frequency-independent error offset to the filter function theory (to account for uncontrolled error sources, such as laser amplitude noise) accurately reproduces the full form of the data, including the low-frequency regime where we observe divergence from the baseline theory (blue dotted line in Fig.~\ref{fig:filter}(a)).